zoya-hammad/SmartServe/README.md

 ### Clone the repository
 ### Create database tables with defined relationship

+- Ensure your MySQL database server is running.
+- Create a new database for Smart Serve.
+- Create tables based on Entity Relationship Diagram

 ### Open the project in QT Creator, adding necessary files to pro file

+- Launch QT Creator.
+- Click on File > Open File or Project.
+- Navigate to the cloned SmartServe repository and open the project file

 ### Configure database connection

+- Open dbhandler.cpp in the src directory.
+- Update the database connection settings with your MySQL credentials.

 ### Build and run the project

+- Build the project using QT Creator.
+- Run the application.
+- If application doesn't run, try cleaning the project